rapyuta-robotics/rapyuta-io-docs/hugo/content/build-solutions/quirks/rosbridge-compatibility.md

 ```

-The [command center](../../quick-walkthrough/#create-command-center-package) package in the quick walkthrough can be used as a reference as to how to pass `websocket_external_port`.
+The [command center](/quick-walkthrough/#create-command-center-package) package in the quick walkthrough can be used as a reference as to how to pass `websocket_external_port`.

+Some things to note in the command center package mentioned above:

+1. The latest version of rosbridge is not yet released as a package (as on 13/04/2020).
+Hence, the [`rosbridge_suite`](https://github.com/RobotWebTools/rosbridge_suite) repo is added as a [git submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules) into the [io_tutorials](https://github.com/rapyuta-robotics/io_tutorials) repository.
+2. The launch file of the command center at `io_turtlesim/io_turtle_command_center/launch/command_center.launch` has an additional argument called `websocket_external_port` and is set to `80`.
+This is irrespective of the port on which the websocket server is listening on.

-This github issue throws more light on the issue: [https://github.com/RobotWebTools/rosbridge_suite/pull/468] (https://github.com/RobotWebTools/rosbridge_suite/pull/468)
+**P.S.:** This github issue throws more light on the issue and why the external port needs to be set: [https://github.com/RobotWebTools/rosbridge_suite/pull/468] (https://github.com/RobotWebTools/rosbridge_suite/pull/468)